 With a toast to the first explorers who ventured this far south, you can take pride in knowing you've made it to a part of the world still visited by very few people.
 This is raw Antarctica, home to the midnight sun, Weddell seals and some of the most magical, odd ice formations are seen anywhere in Antarctica.

-If you haven't had your fill of Antarctic wildlife and icebergs by now, you'll surely be satisfied by the time we return to the Drake Passage.
+If you haven't had your fill of Antarctic wildlife and icebergs by now, you'll surely be satisfied by the time you return to King George Island.
 You will continue to journey to land by zodiac twice daily as you travel north along the western Antarctic Peninsula.
 Your Expedition Team will always be on the lookout for any species of penguins, seals and whales that may have eluded you on the journey south.

 Day 9: Disembarkation and Fly to Punta Arenas

 After your week of exploration, you'll say goodbye to the Expedition Team and disembark at King George Island.
 Your two-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
 After we transfer you from the airport to the hotel, you can enjoy a final dinner in the city to reminisce about all the sights and sounds of Antarctica.